Last Updated on

 - What choice do you most look forward to as you get older?

-It is important for all children to develop a foundation in responsibility, but it can be especially important and especially difficult for children with ODD.
+It is important for all children to develop a foundation of responsibility, but it can be especially important and especially difficult for children with ODD.
 This worksheet can help teach them about responsibility and show them that responsibility is an important part of life.

 There are seven sections to this worksheet with a question or instruction to list examples for each one.